 The maker of the Glidden paint brand is relying on cost cutting amid a sluggish U.S. construction market, Chief Financial Officer Keith Nichols said on a call today.
 The Amsterdam-based company reported first-quarter earnings that beat analysts’ estimates.

 Akzo, the U.S.’s No. 2 paintmaker after Sherwin-Williams Co.
-(SHW), revamped Glidden’s image and landed an exclusive agreement to supply Wal-Mart Stores Inc. (WMT) a year ago.
+(SHW:US), revamped Glidden’s image and landed an exclusive agreement to supply Wal-Mart Stores Inc. (WMT:US) a year ago.
 North American household paint volumes fell in the first quarter, though Nichols said Akzo didn’t lose market share to rivals.
 Akzo should consider pulling out of the U.S. paint market after a prolonged attempt to improve the fortunes of the business, said Mark van der Geest, an analyst at ABN Amro.

 “I think Akzo should exit Deco in the U.S.: They are loss making for four years now and haven’t been able to turn it around,” said van der Geest, who doesn’t expect any decision until the market stabilizes.

-Analysts including Laurent Favre of Bank of America (BAC) Merrill Lynch have highlighted the looming decision over what to do with the under-performing U.S. decorative paint unit as one of the chief challenges Buechner will face when he takes over next week.
+Analysts including Laurent Favre of Bank of America (BAC:US) Merrill Lynch have highlighted the looming decision over what to do with the under-performing U.S. decorative paint unit as one of the chief challenges Buechner will face when he takes over next week.
 Akzo has already eliminated hundreds of jobs.

 “We’re maintaining hopes we will be break even in the U.S going into 2013,” said Nichols.
 “We’re going to get this business contributing rather than being a drag.
 It’s still remains a significant challenge but the ambition is there.”